MaxusTheOne/napari-psf-analysis-CFIM-edition/README.md

 - Intensity for bead finder is hardcoded for now.
 - Some images might still crash in the analysis.
 - Hidden layer RaIn_label might show in newer versions of napari.
 (Only planned as of writing this)

+## License

+Distributed under the terms of the [BSD-3] license, "psf-analysis-CFIM" is free and open source software